Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Testing the kinematic approximations

 \section{Testing the kinematic approximations}

-In deriving the factorized hadronic tensor \eqref{eq:factorized_Wmunu_LT} in the previous Section, we have distinguished \textit{dynamical} and \textit{kinematical} approximations, namely, the inclusion of the parton transverse momentum loop integral contribution into the twist expansion, and the choice of approximate light cone virtualities $\vsqbar$ and $\vpsqbar$ entering the calculation of the collinear hard scattering tensor $\mathcal{H}^{\mu\nu}$.
+In deriving the factorized hadronic tensor \eqref{eq:factorized_Wmunu_LT} in Section~\ref{sec:CF}, we have distinguished \textit{dynamical} and \textit{kinematical} approximations, namely, the inclusion of the parton transverse momentum loop integral contribution into the twist expansion, and the choice of approximate light cone virtualities $\vsqbar$ and $\vpsqbar$ entering the calculation of the collinear hard scattering tensor $\mathcal{H}^{\mu\nu}$.

 The twist expansion is controlled by powers of $\mu^2/Q^2$ and can be calculated up to any desired order (although each order eventually needs the introduction of one or more new non-perturbative functions).
-The light cone virtualities, instead, are not observable and cannot be experimentally controlled: a physically or theoretically motivated \textit{Ansatz} is needed to choose suitable $\vsqbar$ and $\vpsqbar$ values, but without an extrinsic way of controlling the validity of one's choice or of improving on the ensuing approximation.
-In the spectator model, however, one has full control of the unobserved (or ``internal'') variables, and one's choices can be in fact verified by studying the value of the average internal variables vs. the approximated ones.
-Furthermore, in the model one can not only calculate the hard-scattering term, but also the PDFs themselves.
-Hence one can perform a detailed comparison of the factorized vs. full cross section and structure functions.
+The light cone virtualities, instead, are not observable nor can they be experimentally controlled.
+Thus, as discussed in Section~\ref{sec:kin_approx_QCD}, we can only resort to a physically or theoretically motivated \textit{Ansatz} to choose suitable $\vsqbar$ and $\vpsqbar$ values.
+Contrary to the twist expansion, this approximation cannot be systematically improved.
+In the spectator model, however, one also has full control of the unobserved (or ``internal'') variables, and our choices can be in fact verified by comparing the approximated internal variables with their average value.

-In this Section, we will explore and validate a number of kinematical approximations by studying suitably defined averages of the internal variables.
-The range of validity of the collinear factorization approximation of the transverse DIS structure functions will be explored in Section~\ref{sec:fact_limits}.